kikiklang/pomme-page/README.md

 - [nodejs](https://nodejs.org/en/)- Node.js® is a JavaScript runtime that will help running javascript code   outside your browser

 ## Installation
-1. Once nodeJs is installed, install Parcel globally on your machine.
+1. Once nodeJs is installed, paste this command in your terminal to clone the repository inside the folder of your choice
     ```sh
-    npm install -g parcel-bundler
-    ```
-2. Paste this command in your terminal to clone the repository inside the folder of your choice
-    ```sh
     git clone git@github.com:kikiklang/pomme-page.git
     ```
 3. Still in your terminal, move into pomme-page freshly created folder and run this command to install all project dependencies
     ```sh
+    cd pomme-page
     npm install
     ```
 4. To finish the installation, you will have to provide a `.env` file where you can place your configuration variables like API keys.
 Put this file at the root of pomme-page folder (see example with the `.env.example` file).